Friday, September 28, 2012

 One of dozens of shoe shine stands in Centro

-Lawrie made a phone call to the company in California that supplied, and imported the Sport Trac for us.
+Lawrie made a phone call to the company in California that supplied and imported the Sport Trac for us.
 They apologized profusely.
-They suggested we could either leave it in Morelia, or if we wanted we could drive it back to Guadalajara and leave it with their representative there.
-They would find us another better vehicle, quickly.
+They suggested we could either leave it in Morelia or, if we wanted, we could drive it back to Guadalajara and leave it with their representative there.
+They would find us a better vehicle, quickly.

 Roof top view at Casa Grande Restaurante in Morelia